Ainu in Russia: Ainu of Sakhalin

 During the Tsarist times, the Ainu living in Russia were forbidden from identifying themselves as such, as the Imperial Japanese officials had claimed that all the regions inhabited by the Ainu in the past or present, are a part of Japan.
-The terms "Kurile", "Kamchatka Kurile" or simply Russian, etc. were used to identify the ethnic group.
+The terms "Kurile", "Kamchatka Kurile" or simply Russian were used to identify the ethnic group.
 As a result, large number of Ainu changed their surnames to Slavic ones.
 To eradicate the Ainu identity, the Soviet authorities removed the ethnic group from the list of nationalities which can be mentioned in the passport, as they feared the Ainu as possible Japanese spies.
 Due to this, children born after 1945 were not able to identify themselves as Ainu.

 After World War II, many of the Ainu living in Sakhalin were deported to Japan.
 Out of the 1,159 known Ainu, only around 100 remained in Russia.
 Of those who remained, only the elderly were full blooded Ainu.
 Others were either mixed race, married to ethnic Russians or self-identified as Russian.
 The last of the official Ainu households disappeared in the late 1960s, when Yamanaka Kitaro committed suicide after the death of his wife.
 The couple was childless.

 Ainu of Ust-Bolsheretsky

 Out of a total of 826 people living in the village of Zaporozhye in Ust-Bolsheretsky District, more than 100 people claimed during the 2010 Census that they are Ainu.
 They are former residents of the liquidated villages Yavin and Golygino.
 The number of people with Ainu ancestry is estimated to be many times this amount, but in general, there is reluctance from the individuals themselves and from the census takers to record the nationality as "Ainu" (although not on a scale which is seen in Sakhalin).
-The majority of the population in Zaporozhye refers themselves as either Kamchadal (a term used for the Ainu to refer to them without acknowledging their ethnic Ainu identity and other native groups) or Russian, rather than identifying with either of the two native ethnic groups (Ainu and Itelmen).
+The majority of the population in Zaporozhye refers themselves as either Kamchadal (a term used for the natives of Kamchatka to refer to them without acknowledging their ethnic Ainu or Itelmen identity) or Russian, rather than identifying with either of the two native ethnic groups (Ainu and Itelmen).
 Although identifying as Itelmen can give additional benefits (hunting and fishing rights), the residents seems to be wary about ethnic polarization and response from full-blooded Russian neighbors.
 Identifying as Ainu is not beneficial in any way.
 As an unrecognized nation, the Ainu are not eligible for either fishing or hunting quotas.